tecnico-sec/Virtual-Networking/README.md

 $ sudo ip route add default via 192.168.0.10   # on VM1
 ```

-Try to ping now VM3 from VM1.
+Try again to ping VM3 from VM1.

 ```bash
 $ ping 192.168.1.1       # on VM1
 ```

 Does it work?
-Do you know where the problem is?
+Can you identify where the problem is?
 Run the commands below and see if you understand what is happening

 ```bash